 Use during and after potty training.
 With the Onedone on hand, you’ll never have to peel off the highway in search of a public restroom.

 - Makes potty training possible with a busy lifestyle

 When is the best time to start potty training boys?

-Most child experts agree that there is no specific age to start potty training.
-Pay attention to your child’s social queues and behaviors.
+Most child experts agree that there’s no specific age to start potty training.
+Pay attention to your child’s social cues and behaviors.
 When they are physically able and interested in using the toilet, give it a go.
 Don’t get frustrated if it isn’t an immediate success.

 One thing to remember is that nighttime potty training will happen later than daytime control, so your little one may still need to be diapered at night.1Brazelton, T. B. (1962).
 A child-oriented approach to toilet training.
 Pediatrics, 29(1), 121-128.

 Do children learn through observation?

 Many children learn best by observing others.
 Let your child observe you using the potty so that they know what is expected of them in the bathroom.